 Investing in blue carbon will carry similar benefits—not just for coastal communities, but for all life on earth.

 Mark J. Spalding, President of The Ocean Foundation is a member of the Ocean Studies Board of the National Academies of Sciences, Engineering, and Medicine (USA).
 He is serving on the Sargasso Sea Commission.
 Mark is a Senior Fellow at the Center for the Blue Economy at the Middlebury Institute of International Studies.
 And, he is an Advisor to the High Level Panel for a Sustainable Ocean Economy.
-In addition, he serves as the advisor to the Rockefeller Ocean Strategy (an unprecedented ocean-centric investment fund) and is a member of the Pool of Experts for the UN World Ocean Assessment.
+In addition, he serves as the advisor to the Rockefeller Climate Solutions Fund and the Credit Suisse Rockefeller Ocean Engagement Fund (unprecedented ocean-centric investment funds) and is a member of the Pool of Experts for the UN World Ocean Assessment.
 He designed the first-ever blue carbon offset program, SeaGrass Grow.
 Mark is an expert on international environmental policy and law, ocean policy and law, and coastal and marine philanthropy.